Sliding Scale Therapy Near Me And Other Mental Health Counseling Options

 Keep in mind that sliding scale fees are usually established for patients that do not have health insurance coverage.
 These are usually people that are self-paying clients.
 Here's an example of how a sliding scale fee would work:

-How to find affordable therapy
+How to find affordable sliding scale therapy near me

 With the cost of therapy rising, you might be looking for a way to find affordable therapy.
 Thankfully, there may be many different types of therapy available, and you may be able to find relief from your symptoms without needing to pay more than you want.
 Here are some potential methods of finding more affordable therapy if you're looking for one-on-one sessions with therapists who offer sliding scale fees.